wink-link/winklink-doc/docs/en/vrf.md

 Maintainers for WinkLink need to understand how the TRON platform works, and know about smart contract deployment and the process of calling them.
 You're suggested to read related [TRON official documents](https://cn.developers.tron.network/), particularly those on contract deployment on TronIDE.

-Prepare Node Account.
-You're suggested to read related [Node account preparation doc](https://doc.winklink.org/v1/doc/en/deploy.html#prepare-node-account)
+Prepare the node account.
+You should to read related [Node account preparation doc](https://doc.winklink.org/v1/doc/en/deploy.html#prepare-node-account).

 ## VRFCoordinator Contract
 VRFCoordinator contract is deployed on the TRON public chain with the following features:

-- Receive random number requests from Dapp contract and trigger VRFRequest logs
+- Receive random number requests from Dapp contract and emit VRFRequest event
     - WIN transfer as fees, will be sent along with the request
 - Accept random number and the proof submitted from WinkLink node
     - VRFCoordinator contract will verify the proof before sending the random number to Dapp contract
-- Calculate the WIN fee on data requests and claim rewards
+- Calculate the WinkLink node rewards for the request fulfilment

 VRFCoordinator contract code is available at [VRFCoordinator.sol](https://github.com/wink-link/winklink/blob/feature/rename2wink/tvm-contracts/v1.0/VRF/VRFCoordinator.sol) .

 WIN token address, WinkMid contract address and BlockHashStore contract address are needed in the constructor function when deploying a VRFCoordinator contract.

-For convenience, Nile TestNet has deployed `WinkMid` contract and encapsulated the `WIN` token on it.
-Developers may use this contract address directly without additional deployment.
-Users may also claim test TRX and WIN tokens from the Faucet address provided by Nile TestNet.
+For convenience, Nile testnet has deployed `WinkMid` contract and encapsulated the `WIN` token on it.
+Developers can use this contract address directly without additional deployment.
+Users can also claim test TRX and WIN tokens from the Faucet address provided by Nile testnet.

 ::: tip Nile Testnet